maths/stack-web/website_files/Events/2026-07-27-Conf-2026/dates.md

 # Key dates

-Below are the key dates
+Below are the key dates to take into consideration:

 - **Registration opens**: Expected Monday 1st December 2025
 - **Call for abstract opens**: Expected Monday 1st December 2025